A topic from the subject of Biochemistry in Chemistry.

 Introduction

-Photosynthesis is the process by which plants and other organisms use the energy from the sun to convert carbon dioxide and water into glucose and oxygen.
+Photosynthesis is the process by which green plants and some other organisms use sunlight to synthesize foods from carbon dioxide and water.
 This process is essential for life on Earth, as it provides the food and oxygen that we need to survive.

 Basic Concepts